snaaleeye/eng114_dev_ops/readme.md

 Steps to set up vagrant/virtual box

-1. Vagrant up - create virtual machine
+1. `Vagrant up` - create virtual machine
-2. Vagrant ssh - connect to virtual machine from bash.
+2. `Vagrant ssh` - connect to virtual machine from bash.
-3. sudo apt-get update - sends back to local host to use internet.
+3. `sudo apt-get update` - sends back to local host to use internet.
 If correct will connect to linux foundation.
 If internet is not shared, this will hang.
 Gets updates
-4. sudo apt-get upgrade - any remaining updates.
+4. `sudo apt-get upgrade` - any remaining updates.
-5. sudo apt-get install nginx -y
+5. `sudo apt-get install nginx -y`
-6. systemctl status nginx - nginx status
+6. `systemctl status nginx` - nginx status
-7. Control c to get shell back
+7. `Control c` to get shell back
-8. Exit - to leave virtual machine
+8. `Exit` - to leave virtual machine

 ## Linux Commands
-- vagrant destroy - destroy virtual machine
+- `vagrant destroy` - destroy virtual machine
-- vagrant reload - reload virtual machine
+- `vagrant reload` - reload virtual machine

+check nginx status `systemctl status nginx` or `stop` or `start` or `restart`

 ## Most used commands

-check nginx status 'systemctl status nginx' or 'stop' or 'start' or 'restart'

-- who am I 'uname' or uname-a
+- who am I `uname` or `uname-a`
-- where am I 'pwd'
+- where am I `pwd`
-- how to create a folder in linux 'mkdir-name'
+- how to create a folder in linux `mkdir-name`
-- how to check folder/file 'ls' or 'ls -a'
+- how to check folder/file `ls` or `ls -a`
-- change dir 'cd name-dir'
+- change dir `cd name-dir`
-- come out/back of/from the current location 'cd...'
+- come out/back of/from the current location `cd`
-- how to create a file 'touch filename' 'nano file'
+- how to create a file `touch filename` `nano file`
-- move test.txt from current location to devops folder
+- `move test.txt` from current location to devops folder
-- cut paste 'mv foldername destination e.g. 'mv test.txt devops'
+- cut paste 'mv foldername destination e.g. `mv test.txt devops`
-- copy paste cp foldername destination e.g. cp text.txt devops
+- copy paste cp foldername destination e.g. `cp text.txt devops`
-- History - shows you what you have done so far
+- `history` - shows you what you have done so far

 #### File Permissions
-- READ 'r' WRITE 'w' Execute 'x'
+- READ `r` WRITE `w` Execute `x`
-- How to check file permissions ';ll'
+- How to check file permissions `ll`
-- change permission 'chod permission file-name' adding +x makes it executable.
+- change permission `chod permission file-name` adding `+x` makes it executable.
 Can also add numbers such as 400 meaning read only.